ismiljanic/SyntaxBase/README.md

 - Authenticated users can apply for instructor role
 - After their request is approved they will receive email with confirmation
 - Ability to enroll course via shared link from instructor
+- Authenticated users can mark notifications as read
+- Authenticated users can report messages
+- Users can receive email containing unread notifications

 ### Admin